MUNICIPAL SERVICES ELECTRICIAN APPRENTICE

 - Must be able to withstand prolonged exposure to variable and extreme weather conditions including rain, wind, excessive heat, intense cold and snow.

-- A good driving record at time of application, throughout the selection process and throughout employment.
+- A good driving record at the time of application, throughout the selection process and throughout employment.

-- Commercial Driver's (CDL) License without air brake restrictions within 6 months of appointment.
+- A Commercial Driver's (CDL) License without air brake restrictions within 6 months of appointment.